How many survive?

 Where are they likely to be?

-Give or take a handful, something like 18,976 Jensen cars were made between 1935 and 1992.
-The vast majority — 91 per cent — were sold in North America and Britain.
+Some 18,975 Jensen cars were made between 1935 and 1992.
+The vast majority — 91% — were sold in North America and Great Britain.

 MARKET AREA SHARE OF TOTAL